Color block of green and pink

 5 Reasons You Need Branding, Even If You Don't Need More Customers

 Brand identity is what a lot of business owners skip to first.
+(I see you!)
+And I'm not going to pretend it isn't important, because it absolutely is.

 Your brand identity includes:

-To connect this further, think about all three of these (brand, brand strategy and brand identity) like an outfit:
+Think about all three of these (brand, brand strategy and brand identity) like an outfit:

 • Brand strategy = a shirt and pair of pants that make up the foundation of your outfit